Community Energy Research and Reports

 Community Energy 2.0 Report and Community Energy Manifesto - produced by Green Alliance, calls on the government to recognise their role in meeting the UK’s aim for a low carbon energy system, to change its approach and help local energy projects to thrive and achieve their full potential, including creating new routes to market for community supplied energy.
-Twenty community energy and affiliated groups, including Community Energy England, Regen, Co-operative Energy and a number of impact investors from across the UK launched The Community Energy Manifesto on Monday 25 February in Westminster alongside the Community Energy 2.0 report (see the link below).
+Twenty community energy and affiliated groups, including Community Energy England, Regen, Co-operative Energy and a number of impact investors from across the UK launched The Community Energy Manifesto on Monday 25 February in Westminster alongside the Community Energy 2.0 report (see the link above).

 Community Energy in the UK - Produced by Green House Think Tank.
 It tells the story of people in the UK who have attempted to gain ownership of the bits of their energy system available to them – to meet the challenge posed by climate change – and to help people struggling with the cost of the energy needed to keep themselves warm and healthy.

 Community Energy State of the Sector 2017 Report - Community Energy England and Community Energy Wales were proud to launch the first State of the Sector Survey on the 24th of June 2017.
 This landmark report has collected a vast amount of data from 2016 on community energy generation, energy savings and CO2 reduction projects in England, Wales and Northern Ireland.
 To access the accompanying documents follow this link.

 Fuel poverty and what the Community Energy Sector is doing about it - Using case studies, this report highlights how Community Energy groups are especially well placed to provide life-changing assistance to vulnerable households living in fuel poverty.
 Produced by Community Energy England.